 What are the possible side effects?

-The most common side effect of Restasis is a burning sensation of the eyes.1
+The most common side effect of Restasis and its generic version is a burning sensation of the eyes.1

 Other less common side effects include:1